omayma1/SolidPrinciple/README.md

 One should depend upon abstraction not concretion.
 High level class must not depend upon a lower level class.Both must depend uponabstraction .And an abstraction must not depend details but the details must depend upon abstraction.

      For example an object B cannot inherits directly from an another object A .Instead ,B inhert from the interface of A ,and object A can be reference type of the interface A.

+# Conclusion

+The SOLID principles are the best solution to produce clean code and make maintenance easier.